We often hear it said, “the Bible really doesn’t have a lot to say about ________”

 Other times Christians dismiss the Bible’s relevance out of ignorance.
 We insist the Bible doesn’t have a lot to say about business, or the environment, or painting, or playing sports because, in our daily reading, we’ve never noticed chapters on business, the environment, painting, or playing sports.
 A fellow might say, “The Bible doesn’t have a lot to say about being an executive – it’s not a management manual after all.”
 And there is some truth to that since the Bible doesn’t contain all there is to know about life, the universe, and everything.

-But what it does contain are God’s very thoughts about the purpose of life, the universe and everything.
+But what it does contain are God’s very thoughts about the purpose of life, the universe, and everything.
 Might that have some relevance to business practices?

-It’s easy enough to answer with a “yes” and leave everything there – a hypothetical acknowledgement of God’s sovereignty in business too, but then we don’t go any further.
+It’s easy enough to answer with a “yes” and leave everything there – a hypothetical acknowledgment of God’s sovereignty in business too, but then we don’t go any further.
 We don’t pursue how exactly His rule works itself out in the boardroom.

 That’s why the better question here is one that apologist Del Tackett loves to ask: “Do you really believe that what you believe is really real?”